draftdev/startup-marketing-checklist/marketing-checklist.md

 ### Market Research

-> _If we knew what were doing it wouldn’t be called research._ - Albert Einstein
+> _If we knew what we were doing it wouldn’t be called research._ - Albert Einstein

 #### Competitive Landscape